KxSystems/docs/docs/license/aws.md

 ## Schedule

 _Information Reported to Kx_.
-The following Kdb+ Software variables are reported by the license-manager software (which are upon notice, subject to change):
+The following kdb+ Software variables are reported by the license-manager software (which are upon notice, subject to change):

 -    UTC timestamp (`.z.p`)
 -    IP address (`.z.a`)